fbpx

 What to expect from Individual Counselling?

-Your therapist is there to help you to build comfort with your emotions, patience with yourself, boldness in taking action and setting boundaries while releasing pain from the body.
+Your therapist is there to help you to build mastery with emotion, patience with yourself, boldness in taking action and setting boundaries while releasing pain from the body.
 This is something that happens over time, not all at once.
-Finally, we aren’t here to just give answers.
-The person centered approach in counselling means the work honours how you see the world so that you become your best self.

-Your healing journey starts with a single step
+starts with a single step

 Counsellors